lives in the kauri forest leaf litter

 - Diet

 - Larvae feed on decaying plant matter and fungi in the leaf litter of kauri forests.
-Adults do not feed, having no functional mouthparts.
+Adults do not feed at all, having no functional mouthparts for consumption during their brief winged stage.

 - Habitat